MNdagu/wk1-code-challenge/README.md

+### Challenge 1: Student Grade Generator (Toy Problem)

+Write a function that prompts the user to input student marks.
+The input should be between 0 and 100.
+The output should correspond the correct grade, as shown below:

+        A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

 ### Student grade generator
 -The code includes an html file linked to a js file.
 -The html file has a basic structure including a body with a simple header,a small paraghraph and a button that is used to prompt the user to input a mark and is linked to the function gradeGenerator() in the js file.
 Once clicked it executes the function.